 No less important is the question: “Do I have a good case?”
 In a contract case, do you have all of the supporting documentation?
 Are there witnesses available to testify to conversations and representations?
 If there proof of action or omission demonstrating breach of the agreement?
 Has the breach of contract resulted in provable economic loss?

 In a tort case (e.g., negligence, assault & battery, libel & slander, slip & fall, motor vehicle accidents), is there a good liability case?
 Meaning, can you prove that the other party was significantly more at fault than you?
 If liability is split 50%-50%, you get nothing under Illinois law.
 And no matter how strongly you believe that your injuries were caused by the accident, unless a doctor is willing to testify that he or she has an opinion, based upon a reasonable degree of medical certainty, that a causal connection exists between the accident and the injuries, the judge or jury will not legally be able to award you damages (money).

 If all of the stars align: good liability + good damages + good insurance company, the case will probably settle well before trial.
-Unfortunately, most cases have at least some weakness involving the facts or the law or the witnesses or the evidence, and your chance of collecting a good settlement or jury award depends upon having a good attorney.
+Unfortunately, most cases have at least some weakness involving the facts or the law or the witnesses or the evidence, and your chance of collecting a good settlement or jury award depends upon having a good attorney on your side.

-Greg Martucci is a good attorney who will aggressively pursue your civil and personal injury claims, utilizing over 35 years’ experience in negotiation and litigation, to achieve excellent results and maximum money.
-Call Martucci Law today at 630-980-8333 to schedule your free initial office consultation and learn more about how we can help you right a wrong.
+Greg Martucci is a good attorney who will honestly evaluate your case, and, once the decision is made to proceed, will aggressively pursue your civil and personal injury claims, utilizing over 35 years’ experience in negotiation and litigation, to achieve excellent results and maximum money.
+Call Martucci Law today at 630-980-8333 to schedule your free initial office consultation and learn more about how we can help you to right a wrong.